kdl-org/kdl/JSON-IN-KDL.md

 Only valid JiK nodes can be encoded to JSON; if a JiK document contains an invalid node, the entire document must fail to encode, rather than "guessing" at the intent.
 As well, a JiK document must contain only a single top-level node to be valid, unless the output is intended to be a JSON stream, in which case arbitrary numbers of nodes are allowed, each a separate JSON value.

-* A literal node is valid if it contains a single unnamed argument (or, if a child of an object node, a single unnamed string argument followed by a single unnamed argument).
+* A literal node is valid if it contains a single unnamed argument.

-* An array node is valid if it contains no named properties.
-If it's the child of an object node, it must contain, as its first argument, a string literal.
+* An array node is valid if it contains only unnamed arguments and/or child nodes without type annotations on their node names.

-* An object node is valid if it contains no unnamed arguments, with the exception that if it's the child of an object node, it must contain, as its first argument, a string literal.
-It must not contain any repeated "key" strings among its children, whether expressed as named properties or child nodes.
+* An object node is valid if it contains only named properties and/or child nodes with type annotations on their node names.
+Additionally, all "keys" must be unique within the node, whether they're encoded as property names or type annotations on node names.